“The learning and knowledge that we have is, at the most, but little compared with that of which we are ignorant.”

 Ignorance chains you from looking beyond your reality

 Plato explains this allegory as an analogy of what it is like to be a philosopher trying to educate the public.
-The philosopher is like the caveman who got out of the cave and explored the outside world; when he tried to share this with the other prisoners they were hostile towards him, they refused to perceive a higher reality and didn’t even desire to get out of the cave.
-They were comfortable in their ignorance and didn’t want to get out of their comfort for a better life.
+The philosopher is like the caveman who got out of the cave and explored the outside world; when he tried to share this with the other prisoners, they were hostile towards him, they refused to perceive a higher reality and didn’t even desire to get out of the cave.
+They were comfortable in their ignorance and didn’t want to get out of their comfort zone for a better life.

 In life we are sometimes confined to our reality, chained in ignorance.
 We don’t look beyond our perception.
 In ignorance we are at comfort, ignorance is bliss.
-But once we break out of our comfort zone and escape from the cave we will realise that things in our physical world are as flawed as the shadows on the wall of the cave.
+But once we break out of our comfort zone and escape from the cave, we will realise that things in our physical world are as flawed as the shadows on the wall of the cave.
 Maybe one day we will discover their ideal forms.
-Maybe someday we will discover something beyond our perception of reality, perhaps a four-dimensional world until then be open to escape the chains of ignorance and step outside the cave.
+Maybe someday we will discover something beyond our perception of reality, perhaps a four-dimensional world.
+Until then, be open to escape the chains of ignorance and step outside the cave.